openhab/openhab-addons/bundles/org.openhab.binding.solarforecast/README.md

 ## ForecastSolar Channels

-Each `fs-plane` reports it's own values including a `raw` channel holding JSON content.
+Each `fs-plane` reports its own values including a `raw` channel holding JSON content.
 The `fs-site` bridge sums up all attached `fs-plane` values and provides the total forecast for your home location.

 Channels are covering today's actual data with current, remaining and total prediction.